Exopy/exopy_pulses/docs/source/dev_guide/context.rst

 All context views should inherit from |BaseContextView| which is nothing more than a customized Container.
-The view will always have a reference to the context it is used to edit under *context* and to the view of the root sequence.
+The view will always have a reference to the context it is used to edit under *context*, to the root sequence and to the application core plugin.
 From there you are free to design your UI the way you want.

 To edit member corresponding to formulas with access to the sequence variables, note that the |QtLineCompleter| and |QtTextCompleter| widgets give auto-completion for the sequence variables after a '{'.
-You need to set the entries_updater attribute to *root.item.get_accessible_vars*.
+You need to set the entries_updater attribute to *sequence.get_accessible_vars*.
 If you do so you may also want to use |EVALUATER_TOOLTIP| as a tool tip (*tool_tip* member) so that your user get a nice explanation about what he can and cannot write in this field.
 From a general point of view it is a good idea to provide